HaniNabil-Data/5G-Network-Performance-Analysis./README.md

 ---
 ### How to view:
-1. Download the fg.pbix file.
+1. Download the Network Performance & Optimization Analysis.pbix file.
 2. Open it using *Power BI Desktop*.